Waheed-Labib/Quizziz/README.md

 1. A quiz website that uses react, react router, recharts, etc.
 2. Includes exclusive quiz on Web Development related topics.
-3. Instant corrections of wrong answers
+3. Instant corrections of wrong answers.
-4. Includes a chart on the number of questions per topic.
+4. Includes a chart representing the number of questions on each topic.
 5. Includes a blogs page, answering some basic interview questions.